thcolin/thcol.in/hexo/source/_posts/customize-bootstrap-bower-install.md

 - http://i.imgur.com/os6Aj70.png
 ---

-I got a problematic at work today, how do you customize Boostrap when you installed it with bower ?
+I had a problem at work today, how do you customize Boostrap when you installed it with bower ?

-If you look in the Bootstrap repository, you'll see that the style is built with LESS files.
-And for his customization, it use a `variables.less` file which contain all useful variables.
-Also, the website [getbootstrap](http://getbootstrap.com/customize/) allow you to easily customize the variables, but directly compile a version of bootstrap and don't give you the `less` file likely generated, but a `config.json` file for their Grunt task.
-The problem is I don't use Grunt but Gulp, so how to handle this ?
+If you look in the Bootstrap repository, you'll see that the style is built with LESS.
+And for its customization, it uses a `variables.less` file which contains every useful variable.
+Also, the website [getbootstrap](http://getbootstrap.com/customize/) allows you to easily customize the variables, but it directly compiles the version of bootstrap and don't give you the `less` file likely generated, but a `config.json` file for their Grunt task.
+The problem is I don't use Grunt but Gulp, so how I handle this ?

-Most of blog posts I've read, talked about using a *quite strange* `bootstrap-sass` dependencie, but why use it and not the default `bootstrap` dependencie ?
+Most of blog posts I've read, talked about using a *quite strange* `bootstrap-sass` dependency, but why use it and not the default `bootstrap` dependency ?
 I WANT MY DEFAULT BOOTSTRAP LIBRARY !
-So here I am for my *real* first blog post.
+So here I am for my first *real* blog post.

 <!-- more -->

 ## Bower
-First, imagine a project where we got a `bower.json` like this :
+First, imagine a project where we have a `bower.json` like this :

 ```json
 {